DataDog/datadog-agent/README.md

 be loaded at runtime.
 Under the hood the library provides `Six`, a C++ interface that must be implemented by any supported backend, see `include/six.h` for details.

-### libdatadog-agent-three and libdatadog-agent-two
+### Two and Three

-These libraries provide Python support for extending and embedding by linking different versions of the CPython library.
+`libdatadog-agent-three` and `libdatadog-agent-two` libraries provide Python support for extending and embedding by linking different versions of the CPython library.

+### Common

+The `common` folder contains C/C++ modules that are compiled into both \
+`libdatadog-agent-three` and `libdatadog-agent-two` to avoid code duplication.
+Most of the code used to extend the embedded interpreter is there.

 ## Requirements